 - 1/2 cup vegetable stock

 - 1 tsp. salt

 1. Start by preheating your oven to 300 degrees.
 Prepare a large skillet over medium heat, add 3 tbsp. of the oil and 3 tbsp. of the butter.
 Heat until foaming.

 3. Repeat the same exact process with the shrimp.
-The shrimp however will cook very quickly, around 1-3 minutes each side.
+The shrimp, however, will cook very quickly, around 1-3 minutes each side.
 Transfer to the same baking sheet with the fish.
 Once you are done with all of the fish, add the remaining oil and butter and garlic to the skillet.
 Wait for the butter to foam and add the sliced lemons.
 Cook for 2 minutes.
 Add the lemon juice, wine and bring to a boil, cook until somewhat reduced.
-Add the vegetable stock; bring to a boil until the sauce is lightly thickened.
-Sprinkle in the parsley, salt and pepper.
+Add the vegetable stock; bring to a boil until the sauce is slightly thickened.
+Sprinkle in the parsley, salt, and pepper.
 Reduce the heat to low and add the fish and shrimp to the skillet.
 Serve immediately.
 Buon Appetito!!